glaucare

 Problem

-The World Health Organisation highlights that many people worldwide lack access to ophthalmological care.
-Diseases such as age-related macular degeneration, glaucoma, cataract, diabetic retinopathy, or infections can cause blindness if not timely diagnosed and treated, especially in regions with few or no eye doctors.
+According to the World Health Organisation, many people lack access to eye care, leading to blindness from diseases like age-related macular degeneration, glaucoma, cataract, diabetic retinopathy, and infections, particularly in regions with few or no eye doctors.

 Solution